Senka2112/IJCAI2017/README.md

 The scripts:
 - wait for 20 seconds while previous ROSPlan processes are killed
 - start ROSPlan with the correct domain.
-This is an absolute path to "/home/michael/Desktop" so will need to be changed.
+This is an absolute path to the folder so will need to be changed.
 - wait for 20 secods while ROSPlan starts
 - Loop for 5-80 percent knowledge and 5-100 objects
 - - call the generator script